 Master of Education

-The Master of Education (MEd) in Language Education with a Teaching English to Speakers of Other Languages (TESOL) concentration prepares English language learner (ELL) teachers for professional positions in the United States or overseas.
+The MEd in Language Education with a Teaching English to Speakers of Other Languages (TESOL) concentration prepares English language learner (ELL) teachers for professional positions in the United States or overseas.

 Through this experiential and hands-on program, students take classes that blend theory and practice to gain a complete foundation in language teaching methodologies, language assessment, literacy, language acquisition, and linguistics for language teachers.